WWW.ILoveLBNY.Com

 These were the "cottages" which were to the east of Long Beach Hotel and available for seasonal rental.

 The tall building on the right was the Hamilton Hotel.
-Horton's Ice Cream parlor once stood at the left hand corner of ths building, which appears in this photo to either have burned down, or is in the course of being torn down.
+Horton's Ice Cream Parlor once stood at the left hand corner of this building, which appears in this photo to either have burned down, or is in the course of being demolished.
 This would have been on the east side of the Magnolia Blvd boardwalk ramps.
 Year unknown.

 The Brighton Hotel, appears here with the name L.H.
 Saltzman down the side.
 Notice the heavy structural damage to the building and boardwalk.
 Probably the aftermath of some bad winter storm or hurricane I would guess. year unknown.